nathanielop/use-network/README.md

 # networked
-A simple React hook to be wrapped around API calls for simple retries and queueing.
+A simple React hook to be wrapped around API calls for simple retries and queuing.

 WIP